Siri: Integration

 Siri released as a stand-alone application for the iOS operating system in February 2010, and at the time, the developers were also intending to release Siri for Android and BlackBerry devices.
 Two months later, Apple acquired Siri.
 On October 4, 2011, Apple introduced the iPhone 4S with a beta version of Siri.
 After the announcement, Apple removed the existing standalone Siri app from App Store.
 TechCrunch wrote that, though the Siri app supports iPhone 4, its removal from App Store might also have had a financial aspect for the company, in providing an incentive for customers to upgrade devices.
 Third-party developer Steven Troughton-Smith, however, managed to port Siri to iPhone 4, though without being able to communicate with Apple's servers.
 A few days later, Troughton-Smith, working with an anonymous person nicknamed "Chpwn", managed to fully hack Siri, enabling its full functionalities on iPhone 4 and iPod Touch devices.
 Additionally, developers were also able to successfully create and distribute legal ports of Siri to any device capable of running iOS 5, though a proxy server was required for Apple server interaction.

 Over the years, Apple has expanded the line of officially supported products, including newer iPhone models, as well as iPad support in June 2012, iPod Touch support in September 2012, Apple TV support, and the stand-alone Siri Remote, in September 2015, Mac and AirPods support in September 2016, and HomePod support in February 2018.

+Third party devices

+At the 2021 Worldwide Developers Conference, Apple announced that it would make Siri voice integration available in third party devices.
+Devices must be on the same wireless network as a HomePod or HomePod Mini to route requests.
+In October 2021, the Ecobee SmartThermostat with Voice Control became the first third-party device with built-in Siri control.
+In 2024, Denon added Siri control to select soundbars and smart speakers.